cdli-gh/annodoc/index.md

 Furthermore, `nummod` is used for parts of a numeral, annotated as dependents of the first element in a numeral

 > Note: Earlier, we used `compound` and `flat` for the internal structure of complex numerals.
 But this is inconsistent with the annotation of *la2* "minus" as `acl` (should be `flat` as well, then).
 Hence, another relation.

+Note: The `nummod` rule is motivated by the need to facilitate automated annotation and to improve inter-annotator agreement.

 ### Compound: compound